LebToki/Laragon-Dashboard/README.md

 A modern, feature-rich web-based dashboard for managing local development environments.
 Born on Windows, now evolved for Linux through [Nucleus](https://github.com/LebToki/Nucleus).

-Version 4.0.5 — the final Windows release.
+Version 4.0.7 — the latest Windows release with cross-platform enhancements.
 The journey continues on Linux.

 ---